NI-FD/DNS-Server-Client/README.md

 ![image](IMG/MX2.png)

 # How to Run
-- Using a virtual machine to open 7 Linux system
+- Using a virtual machine to open 7 Linux systems
 - Run the 7 servers on different machines
 - Enter specific parameter on the client, then get query response